benjohnbarnes/Service/README.md

 }
 ```

-Using `VehicleTaxService.Mock` we can write unit tests of `VehicleTaxModel`.
+With `VehicleTaxService.Mock` we can write unit tests of `VehicleTaxModel`.
 These tests use the domain types `VehicleNumberPlate` and `VehicleTaxDetails`.
 This keeps them completely decoupled from network details such as response encoding or request headers.
 The tests are compact, clear, and unlikely to need rework if the network details evolve.
-The tests can be written before fully knowing the network API details of requests and responses.
+The tests can be written before fully knowing the network API details for requests and responses.

 ### Implement a `Service` following the Service creation pattern

 The "VehicleTax" team have finished working out the network API and request / response encoding, headers, return codes, and all that stuff.
 So we can provide an implementation of `VehicleTaxService` now.

 A service implementation is provided like this. **You are strongly encouraged to follow this pattern**.
-Add a `static func` as an `extension` of your `Service` type that builds a an implementation from a passed in `ServiceContext`.
+Add a factory function as a `static func` as an `extension` of your `Service`'s named type.
+The factory function should build the implementation from a passed in `ServiceContext`.

-NB: The details of your `ServiceContext` and how the function works may be completely different.
+NB: The details of your `ServiceContext` and how your factory functions work can be very different.
+This is an example.

 ```swift
 public extension VehicleTaxService {